Air Conditioner Repair Checklist

 - Make sure your hands and feet aren’t wet before you check the panel or breakers.

 - Look for the breaker marked “AC” and make sure it’s in the “on” spot.
-If it’s triggered, the switch will be in the middle of the panel or “off” position.
+If it’s triggered, the switch will be in the "off" position.

 - Firmly transfer the breaker back to the “on” location.
 If it instantaneously flips again, don’t touch it and reach us at 631-246-4029.
 A breaker that keeps flipping might indicate your house has an electrical issue.